ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 Applications
 ============

-At the moment, applications are only supported when integrated already into the image (“pre-installed applications”) that gets installed on a device.
-Such applications can use the normal mechanisms for creating the user they run under, install files in the normal root file system, cause additional system packages they depend on to be added to the image, etc.
+At the moment, applications are only supported when built into the image (“pre-installed applications”) that is installed on a device.
+Such applications can use the normal Yocto Project configuration tools for creating the user they run under, install files in the normal root file system, cause additional system packages they depend on to be added to the image, etc.